 - Click the Store tab

-- The first section of this tab is Automatic Downloads.
-Check the box next to the type of file--music, app, or book--that you want to have automatically downloaded to your iTunes library
+- About mid-way through the first section of this tab is Automatic Downloads.
+Check the box next to the type of file--music or apps--that you want to have automatically downloaded to your iTunes library

 - When you've made your selections, click the OK button to save your settings.